 Insofar as a building constitutes a necessary business asset, it must be included in the list of assets and valued at either the purchase price or the costs of construction.
 The loss of value resulting from the building's depreciation may be considered as operating expenses.
 In order to calculate the depreciation rates, the value allocated to the building must be distributed evenly over its remaining lifespan.
-Depreciation rates usually range between 2% and 3%.
+The depreciation rate pursuant to the Austrian Income Tax Act is 2.5 % (1.5 % when the building is used for housing).
+Increased depreciation rates can be applied in the first two years for buildings acquired/built after 30 June 2020 (expedited depreciation).